-Herbal medicines are increasingly popular and many people believe botanical herbs are both harmless and extremely beneficial to support health conditions.
+Herbal colon cleansers are increasingly popular and many people believe botanical herbs are both harmless and extremely beneficial to support colon health conditions.
 In some cases, this is absolutely correct.
 Many herbs are healthful to the body.
 Unfortunately, some herbs are not.
 The National Institutes of Health National Library of Medicine has reported a number of dangerous, life threatening consequences that have resulted from taking laxatives containing herbal ingredients.
-Three common herbal laxative ingredients in particular, psyllium, cascaras sagrada, and senna, may present very serious health risks and major medical complications such as hepatitis and liver failure.
+Three common herbal colon cleanser and laxative ingredients in particular, psyllium, cascaras sagrada, and senna, may present very serious health risks and major medical complications such as hepatitis and liver failure.

 Senna is an herbal stimulant laxative with serious risks, especially to the liver.
 Using senna to treat chronic constipation can lead to hepatitis, which is an extremely damaging condition to the liver that can lead to death.
 The Department of Nephrology at Université catholique de Louvain in Brussels Belgium reported a case of a woman who had developed liver failure from ingesting an herbal tea containing senna.
 Her liver damage was serious enough that transplantation was considered.
 Researchers warned that liver damage is a risk of using laxatives containing senna, especially in excess.